qihongl/learn-hippo/docs/learned_encoding/README.md

 ```

 It writes `outputs/learned_encoding/mechanism_results.json`.
 These analyses use new
-episode seeds and are exploratory: they test gate-input ablations, write probability
+episode seeds and are exploratory: they test gate-input ablations, encoding
-by semantic progress, retrieval-temperature sensitivity, and a latest-trace oracle.
+probability by semantic progress, retrieval-temperature sensitivity, and a forced
+latest-memory retrieval intervention.

 ## Rebuild figures and the standalone paper